stuartleeks/stuartleeks.com/content/posts/vscode-devcontainers-wsl.md

  - WSL
 ---

-> NOTE at the time of writing, several of the features/components mentioned in this post are in preview, but will hopefully hit GA soon.
-As with all preview bits there can be rough edges so follow these steps at your own discretion!

 > UPDATE (2020-04-08): With the [1.44 release](https://code.visualstudio.com/updates/v1_44) of Visual Studio Code (and the corresponding [Remote Containers release](https://github.com/microsoft/vscode-docs/blob/master/remote-release-notes/v1_44.md)), the Insiders release is no longer needed as the .
 I have updated the post to reflect this (update made in vscode devcontainer on stable release 😁).

 ## Introduction